 Having said that, however, each of the following vegetables has planting instructions that cover what kind of pot will work best for each plant.

 What Are the Best Containers for Growing Herbs?

 This is a great question because drainage becomes really important when you’re growing many herbs like rosemary and lavender.
-This is an article devoted to growing vegetables in containers, but we do have a short e-book called, Herbs in the Bathtub: Growing Herbs Wherever You Live that might be helpful to you.
+This is an article devoted to growing vegetables in containers, but we do have a short e-book called, The Potted Herb that might be helpful to you.
 Click on the ad below to get your copy.

 What Are the Best Vegetables to Grow in Containers?

 We’ll discuss four of my favorite vegetables to grow in containers but if you’re trying to make a wise decision about planting in pots, here are some things to think about.